 1. Useful Life

-These are standard depreciable items based on ATO guidelines, which we’ve already built into TaxTank to keep your claims accurate and compliant.
+These are standard depreciable items based on ATO guidelines, pre-built into TaxTank for accuracy and compliance.

 2. Low Value Pool